senkoz/kavita-egg/README.md

 # kavita-egg

 This is a egg for the software Pterodactyl that creates a server running Kavita.
+It should handle any libary size as long as you give it the right specs, i have my 165 series library running it fine right now.

 Check out https://www.kavitareader.com/

+(please let me know if you run into any issues!)
 ## Installation

 Install how you would any other pterodactyl egg.